 From the very beginning, businesses have always aimed to deliver the finest customer experience.
 Conversations between brands and consumers got more personal with time and modern technologies provided them the much-needed platform to connect and communicate.
 So much so that brands now know you like the back of their hand.
-Retailers worldwide have been leveraging artificial intelligence (AI) to offer a personalized experience to consumers.
+Businesses worldwide have been leveraging artificial intelligence (AI) in retail to offer a personalized experience to consumers.
 They are now talking to you through AI-powered chatbots.

 As consumers continue to juggle priorities at home and work amidst the pandemic, their expectations have gone through the roof.
 Time is precious and they are willing to indulge provided you anticipate their needs and fulfill them in the most efficient manner.
 As Kate Leggett, vice president and principal analyst at Forrester Research recently wrote, “Customers expect more from customer service organizations.
 They expect you to value their time, to make engagement easy, and to deliver answers and resolutions in a highly personal manner and in the context of their actions and journeys.”